German language teaching

 Pupils who are Austrian or Austrian and one or more other nationalities

+… are taught in Austrian mother tongue according to the Austrian curriculum.
 The French-Austrian cultural agreements define the teaching of German as a mother tongue:

 - Pupils attend the German mother tongue classes (4–6 hours);